Call 24/7: +1 (800) 972-3282

 • Battery issues

-How to cool down an overheating Mac?
+How to cool down an overheating Mac

-The minute you notice that your Mac is overheating, turn it down and wait a few minutes.
+When you notice your MacBook Air or MacBook Pro overheating, shut it down and wait a few minutes.
 If it keeps getting hot once you start using it again, then you should investigate why the laptop is overheating.

 2. Use your MacBook on an appropriate surface